Wills

 Can You Really Leave Money to Your Pets in a Will?

-We have all seen stories of eccentric millionaires leaving fortunes to their pets.
-Billionaire Leona Helmsley’s Maltese dog “Trouble” inherited $12 million from her estate (later reduced to $2 million by a judge).
+We all know about millionaire eccentric people who decide to pass their entire wealth to their animal companions.
+The Maltese dog named “Trouble” received a $12 million inheritance from billionaire Leona Helmsley before a judge reduced the amount to $2 million.
 Two grandchildren received nothing.
 Trouble reportedly spent about $190,000 per year, mostly on a permanent security detail after receiving death and kidnapping threats.

 Pets in a Will